About AISNSW

 Whatever your school’s independent vision, culture and ethos, AISNSW can partner with you, when you need it, so you can deliver outstanding teaching and learning for your students now, and in the future.

-Our members are NSW and ACT independent schools of varying sizes, geographic locations, religious affiliations and educational philosophies.
-In recent years we have expanded and diversified to meet the increasing demand for our services from independent education providers across Australia and globally.
+In recent years we have expanded and diversified to meet the increasing demand for our services from Independent education providers across Australia and globally.

 What characterises our member schools is their diversity.
 Unlike other sectors, the majority of independent schools operate autonomously and are separately accountable to their parent and school communities.